jexuswebserver/jexus_docs/manager/getting-started/features.rst

    Jexus Manager takes care of the rest to manage web sites and applications.

+   .. note:: For new projects/solutions, please debug/run them at least once
+      in Visual Studio, so that IIS Express configuration file can be added.

 #.
 Click Next button.

 #.
 Give this connectioni a unique and meaningful name.